vmware-archive/pcf-pipelines/README.md

-### Planned Deprecation
+# Deprecated
-Please note that this repository will be officially deprecated soon.
+Please note that there will not be updates made to this repository for future PAS or OM releases.
+2.4 is the last supported version.

 ### Description